tapanBabbar9/nn/README.md

 **Usage**
 ================================

-To run the models, navigate to the relevant folder (e.g., `Transformer`, `GRU`, etc.) and open the `.ipynb` file in a Jupyter Notebook.
+To run the models, navigate to the relevant folder (e.g., `LSTM`, `GRU`, etc.) and open the `.ipynb` file in a Jupyter Notebook.
 Each notebook contains code cells that can be executed by running the cell or Shift+Enter.

-Some notable files:

-* `ds.ipynb`: A notebook containing data preprocessing and model training scripts.
-* `runs`: A folder containing trained models and their respective checkpoint files.

 **Contribution Guidelines**
 ================================